 It’s one thing to act like Hollywood in this town.
 It’s another to be it.

-You can stroll up and down Hollywood Boulevard itself and spot bars, restaurants, and clubs all acting like "Hollywood."
+You can stroll up and down Hollywood Boulevard itself and spot bars, restaurants, and clubs all acting like “Hollywood.”
 But Hollywood they certainly are not.
 So where even is the real Hollywood?
 Is it inside Chateau?
 The patio at Ivy?
-The backseat of Harvey Weinstein’s Jaguar?
-You choose.
+Game night at Ellen DeGeneres’s house?
+You could probably argue all three.

-Which brings us to Jones - the sort of hidden, casual Italian restaurant in West Hollywood that always seems to fly happiest under the radar.
+Which brings us to Jones - the casual Italian restaurant in West Hollywood.
 Even if it’s a touch put-on, the vibe at Jones is what you wished every place striving for Hollywood cachet could be like.
-It has that old school Hollywood cool feel, but not in the way that makes you want to die inside.
+It has that old-school Hollywood cool feel, but not in the way that makes you want to die inside.
 It somehow all feels fairly genuine.

 Jones has been around long enough now that the people inside are here because they enjoy a certain aspect of the place, and not just because Lucy Hale posted a picture of it on her Instagram.
 Beyond that, the food is great and cheap, the drinks are strong, and the clientele is smoking hot with generally nothing to prove.
 Oh, and don’t tell anyone but they might have one of the best desserts in the city.

 We also love Jones because it’s good for anything.
 Early evening drinks, late night eats, a hot date, or even dinner with the parents.
 Whatever you need, Jones has you covered and they’ll make you look good in the process.